 Flavonoids are molecules found in many plants, including flowers, fruits, vegetables and of course our good friend hemp.
 They contribute to plants’ color and pigmentation, aroma and (as the name suggests) flavor.
 They also help plants filter out UV rays and attract pollinators.
 Researchers have identified more than 20 flavonoids in Cannabis sativa, the plant species that includes hemp, some of which (such as cannaflavin A) are not found anywhere else in nature.

-Researchers are still working to uncover the health benefits of the thousands of flavonoids that have been identified across the plant kingdom so far, but studies have shown that many of them may have anti-inflammatory, antimicrobial and antioxidant properties.
+Researchers are still working to uncover the health benefits of the thousands of flavonoids that have been identified across the plant kingdom so far!

 Along with flavonoids, terpenes are volatile compounds that contribute to plants’ flavor and aroma.
 Found in the essential oils produced by many plants, terpenes are prized for their distinct fragrances, mood-enhancing effects and wellness-boosting properties.